Quasi-geodesics in the Cannon-Thurston metric: Hyperbolic geometry and (extended) laminations

 \begin{lemma} (Rectangles create bottlenecks.)
 Suppose that $(S_h, \Lambda)$ is a hyperbolic metric on $S$ together with a full pair of measured laminations.
 Let $R$ be a rectangle of measure at least $A > 0$ and optimal height $z$.
 Then there are constants $r > 0$ and $K \ge 0$ (that depend on $\pa$ and $A$) such that the optimal height rectangle $F_z(R) = R \times \{ z \}$ is an $(r, K)$-bottleneck for the flow sets $F(U)$ and $F(V)$ over any pair of opposite quadrants $U$ and $V$ of $R$. \end{lemma}

 We start by showing that there is a lower bound on the distance between the suspension flow sets over opposite quadrants of a transverse rectangle $R$, in terms of the measure of $R$.

 \begin{proposition} Suppose that $(S_h, \Lambda)$ is a hyperbolic metric on $S$ together with a full pair of measured laminations.
-For any $A > 0$ there is $r > 0$ such that for any rectangle of measure at least $A$, the suspension flow sets over opposite quadrants are Cannon-Thurston distance at least $r$ apart in $\widetilde S_h \times \RR$. \end{proposition}
+For any $A > 0$ there is $r > 0$ such that for any rectangle of measure at least $A$, the suspension flow sets over opposite quadrants are Cannon--Thurston distance at least $r$ apart in $\widetilde S_h \times \RR$. \end{proposition}

 \begin{proof} Suppose that $U$ and $V$ are opposite quadrants, as illustrated in \Cref{fig:opposite quadrants}, so $U$ the region bounded by $\alpha^+$ and $\alpha^-$, and $V$ the region bounded by $\beta^+$ and $\beta^-$.
 Let the corresponding suspension flow sets over these regions be $F(U)$ and $F(V)$.
 Suppose that the measures of the sides of the rectangle $R$ are $dx(R) = a> 0$ and $dy(R) = b > 0$.
 The optimal height of $R$ is $z = \tfrac{1}{2}\log_k(b/a)$, and so the measure of the diagonal (from the corner of $R$ meeting $U$ to the corner of $R$ meeting at $V$) at this height is $\sqrt{2ab}$.